stuhdy-cubby/stuhdy-cubby.github.io/index.md

 stuhdy cubby is an application for UHM ICS students to self-organize face-to-face study groups around a course and/or specific homework or project topic.

 ## Deployment
-A live deployment of stUHdy cubby can be found at https://stuhdy-cubby.github.io/.
+GitHub organization can be found at https://github.com/stuhdy-cubby A live deployment of stUHdy cubby can be found at http://104.236.4.162/#/.

 ## User Guide
 ### Landing page